brightmart/text_classification/README.md

 Use this model to do task classification:

-Here we only use encode part for task classification, removed resdiual connection, used only 1 layer.no need to use mask.
+Here we only use encode part for task classification, removed resdiual connection, used only 1 layer.no need to use mask. we use multi-head attention and postionwise feed forward to extract features of input sentence, then use linear layer to project it to get logits.

 for detail of the model, please check: a2_transformer_classification.py